-- 8. Can you use an application interface (API) to sign manifests?
+16. Can you use an application interface (API) to sign manifests?

-- 9. Can a user create and save a template in e-Manifest?
+18. Can a user create and save a template in e-Manifest?
 For example, for repeat shipments?
 In other words, will e-Manifest allow me to create several manifests with the same information at one time or will I need to create them individually?

-Yes.
-This functionality will be available; users can simply use the copy manifest icon on the e-Manifest dashboard.
+Yes, users can simply use the copy manifest icon on the e-Manifest dashboard.

-- 10. What role does e-Manifest play in supporting emergency response?
+19. What role does e-Manifest play in supporting emergency response?

 A Site Manager or state administrator can choose to grant emergency responders view access to their site or state information, respectively.
 However, transporters must continue to carry a shipping paper on the transport vehicle for the use of responders, in accordance with current DOT requirements.
 For this reason, the e-Manifest system is not being designed for emergency response purposes.

-- 11. Does the e-Manifest system meet the American Disabilities Act Standards for accessible design?
+20. Does the e-Manifest system meet the American Disabilities Act Standards for accessible design?

 Yes, e-Manifest meets the American Disabilities Act standards (also known as “508 compliance”).